shinokada/svelte-rune-highlight/STYLING.md

 svelte-rune-highlight is a CSS framework-free library that can be customized using CSS custom properties, custom classes, or Tailwind CSS utilities.

+> **📦 v2.0 Breaking Changes:** Tailwind CSS classes have been removed from library components.
+See [MIGRATION.md](./MIGRATION.md) for upgrade instructions.

 ## Table of Contents

 - [CSS Custom Properties](#css-custom-properties)